Buying Vs Renting in NYC: What’s Your Best Option?

 Shelter From Rising Rents

-Most renters experience rent increases on a yearly basis.
+Most renters experience rent increases every year.

 On average, your rent will increase by 3% every year.

-For example, if you pay $2,500 a month, so $30,000 a year, then your monthly payment will increase by $75, or $900 a year.
+For example, if you pay $2,500 or $30,000 a year, your monthly payment will increase by $75 or $900 yearly.

 Your mortgage will shelter you from those rising rents.

-With a 30 year fixed-rate mortgage, the industry standard, you’re locking in a payment that, after a few years, will likely be well beneath the market rent in your area.
+With a 30-year fixed-rate mortgage, the industry standard, you're locking in a payment that, after a few years, will likely be well beneath the market rent in your area.

 NYC is a Buyer's Market